lnishan/lnishan.github.io/about.md

 ## Trivia

-- I used to solve a 3x3 Rubik's Cube in under 18 seconds on average.
+- Used to solve a 3x3 Rubik's Cube in under 18 seconds on average.
-- I moderated UniCube.tw - then one of the most popular online forum for Rubik's cubers in Taiwan.
+- Moderated UniCube.tw - then one of the most popular online forum for Rubik's cubers in Taiwan.
+- [Has 500+ games on Steam](http://steamcommunity.com/id/lnishan) through game reselling and trading.
+Was the first and only person in Taiwan to do so.
+- [Has 3000+ followers on TwitchTV](https://www.twitch.tv/lnishan) being an active supporter of esports and game streaming in general.